If there’s one thing you should know about the Kid, it’s that the Kid is a creature of habit.

 - Abraham F. Wikipedia

-Backrolling a joint is an improvement on the traditional style because it minimises the amount of paper in your joint, allowing it to burn slower, more evenly and taste better.
+Backrolling a joint is an improvement on the traditional style because it minimizes the amount of paper in your joint, allowing it to burn slower, more evenly, and taste better.
 The first person I saw implement it was an older girl I was hooking up with.
-I felt incredibly schooled as I watched her place the weed onto the paper with the glue side down, slide the crutch in, roll the glue edge forward and paste it and burn off the excess paper.
+I felt incredibly schooled as I watched her place the weed onto the paper with the glue side down, slide the crutch in, roll the glue edge forward and paste it, and burn off the excess paper.
 I had to know what the hell this was all about but didn’t want to let on that I was a novice in any field at all, let alone the erudite practice joint-rolling.
 After we had smoked it, I swallowed my pride and asked for a lesson.
 I tried but I did a poor job, and she laughed at me.
 I tried to forget backrolling even existed.
 As I got older, I started smoking a lot more joints by myself and felt secure enough in my solitude to give it another whirl.
 Again, I sucked.
 Everyday for two weeks I began backrolling a joint, then quickly give up and rolled old school so I could fucking blaze.
-It’s hard to perfect the delivery method of your favourite thing while anticipating putting into your face.
+It’s hard to perfect the delivery method of your favorite thing while anticipating putting into your face.

 The thing that I had the most trouble with was tucking the glue side around the tiny one-inch crutch.
 It became such minute surgery that I just couldn’t get it secure and it would unravel by the time I licked the rest of the joint.
 It finally dawned on me: Use a bigger crutch!

 Today, I finally tried it out with a crutch that’s two inches long (before rolled), and it worked!
 By Moses, it worked, and I managed to do it quickly too.
 I’ll take you through the process.

 First, the standard preparations…

 Then I laid the paper in my hand, with the glue side down and towards me, and put the weed on it.
 The important thing here is not to fold the bottom up.